Background and college

 As a Jet

 After the Jets kicker Mike Nugent was injured in the team's Week 1 contest against the Dolphins, Feely was signed by the team on September 8.
 In his first game, against the New England Patriots, Feely missed a 31 yard field goal attempt.
-Since then he has played in every game, and had a couple of serious misses, but in week 10, Feely kicked a 55 yarder against the St. Louis Rams, equalling the team record distance for a field goal, jointly held by Pat Leahy and John Hall.
+In week 10, Feely kicked a 55 yarder against the St. Louis Rams, equalling the team record distance for a field goal, jointly held by Pat Leahy and John Hall.